The theatre curriculum includes courses in the following areas of study. All of our theatre performance and tech classes

 Tech II: This is a semester course designed to provide those students interested in technical theatre the opportunity to design and construct stage sets and design and run lighting, and sound for a variety of different performances and events.
 Attending live theatre performances and writing play reviews will also be required.

-If you are interested in taking an independent study with Mr. Knoedelseder, please contact him.
+If you are interested in taking an independent study, talk to your grade level counselor.